 We also advise on other issues regarding a child’s welfare such as where children should go to school, or the legal issues relating to one parent moving away with a child within the UK or abroad.

 A biological father who is not married to the mother or whose name is not on the birth certificate does not automatically have parental responsibility for a child.
 A step parent does not automatically get parental responsibility for a stepchild either.
 Without parental responsibility, a parent does not have the right to make decisions about the care and welfare of their child.
 Farleys has a team of experienced family law solicitors who can help parents who have issues over paternity or who wish to acquire Parental Responsibility for their children.

 Other Children Disputes

-We also have considerable experience helping grandparents retain contact (‘access’) and links with their grandchildren.
+We also have considerable experience helping grandparents retain contact and links (‘access’) with their grandchildren.

 When there is potential for a child to be abducted, if this has occurred, we have experienced solicitors to offer advice about preventing child abduction and who can help ensure their safe return.